 There's even a 1.5-pound treat dispenser for the good boys and girls of the animal kingdom.
-Choose between short, medium, or long-distance flings depending on what pet you're trying to reward.
-If that's enough, onboard Alexa integration means your Bites 2 can be used as a smart speaker, letting you play music for your pets, chat live with veterinarians, and order treats on the fly.
+Choose between short-, medium-, or long-distance flings depending on which pet you're trying to reward.
+If that's not enough, onboard Alexa integration means your Bites 2 can be used as a smart speaker, letting you play music for your pets, chat live with veterinarians, and order treats on the fly.

-While some have argued that treat dispensing can be a bit delayed now and then, we can't recommend theenough.
+While some have argued that treat-dispensing can be a bit delayed now and then, we can't recommend the Petcube Bites 2 enough.

 While many cameras on our list feature bark detection, the Furbo goes a step further by allowing you to adjust barking sensitivity.
 The company claims that this function has saved the lives of hundreds of dogs that are stuck at home during an emergency.

-The 160-degree lens delivers 1080p footage with the option of 4x digital zooming for zeroing in on your pooch from afar.
+The 160-degree lens delivers 1080p footage with the option of 4x digital zoom for zeroing in on your pooch from afar.
 If it's dark out, night vision will kick on to ensure you can still see your pets come sunset.
-Two-way chatting and Alexa commands keep you connected to your animal, letting you do things like programming the Furbo to shoot out a treat every two hours.
+Two-way chatting and Alexa commands keep you connected to your animal, letting you do things like program the Furbo to shoot out a treat every two hours or on demand.

 Additionally, you can enroll in a Furbo subscription for cloud recording, smart alerts that ping you when your dog is being unruly, and a feature called Dog Diary that compiles your dog's entire day into 60 seconds of footage.

-The Alexa-readyis packed with plenty of dog-monitoring features, but you can also use it to check in on your cats, too.
+The Alexa-ready Furbo Dog Camera is packed with plenty of dog-monitoring features, but you can also use it to check in on your cats, too.